Sonjo people: Ghambageu, the central figure in Sonjo mythology and religion

 When Ghambageu died, he insisted on being laid out on a flat stone to dry in the sun rather than buried.
 The Kisangiro people, on the other hand, buried him.
 When the Samunge villagers learnt of Ghambageu's death, they hurried to Kisangiro and demanded that the burial be opened.
 Except for Ghambageu's footwear, the burial was discovered to be empty.
 As a result, they assumed he had risen from the grave.
 Ghambageu is expected to return at the end of time to save all Sonjo.

 Ghambageu, according to the wenamijie, created their leadership.
 For those who seek to call the wenamijie's religious, political, and economic leadership into doubt, there are two options: either cut the link between the wenamijie and Ghambageu or discredit Ghambageu.
 The churches have opted for the latter option.
 However, the wenamijie have not been passive in the face of their challenge.

 On the outskirts of Samunge, adjacent to the road leading to the neighboring village of Digodigo, there lies a stone under a thatched roof.
 Passers-by left grass as a sacrifice on the stone.
 This stone, according to one belief, is one of the children who were turned into stones.

 A Lutheran mission among the Sonjo began in 1947 with the use of African resources, and an American-led Roman Catholic mission arrived in 1952.
 The wenamijie viewed Christian mission as a threat to the Sonjo culture and society's unity and continuance.

 For six decades, Christian missions have labored among the Sonjo in northern Tanzania.
 Despite this, there are extremely few Christian converts.
 However, Christian doctrines have been completely integrated into Sonjo traditional religion.
 Ghambageu, the apotheosized Sonjo cultural hero, has grown in importance in Sonjo religion to the point where it appears to be on the verge of a unique monotheistic.
 Ghambegeu's personality has become more like that of Jesus.
 Eventually, these two holy figures will be merged together.
 Sonjo traditional leaders have taken an active role in this process.
 Their actions can be considered sensible in terms of sustaining Sonjo social and cultural stability.

 Agriculture and Sonjo irrigation systems

 The Sonjo are known for their use of irrigation systems in agriculture.
 They have consequently been linked by some historians with the Engaruka complex, situated some 60 miles to the southeast.
+However, Engaruka systems predates arrival of Sonjo by many centuries.
 The Sonjo also maintain terraced village sites, albeit of considerably more rudimentary form than what is found at Engaruka.